studio42gmbh/log42/README.md

 Log 42 is a simple, secure and fast logging for Java.
 Everyone who does not need JNDI lookups in his logging might enjoy that ;)

+If you like Log 42 or have constructive critique dont hesitate to write us directly on info@s42m.de.
+We are always happy for qualified feedback!

 "Look up to the stars not down on your feet.
 Be curious!" _Stephen Hawking 1942 - 2018_

 Have a great day!